Two Red Bowls

 For a no-churn version, use 2 cups heavy whipping cream, 2 tbsp yuanyang mix, and 1 14-ounce can sweetened condensed milk.

 Heat a few tablespoons of the cream in a small saucepan or the microwave until warm, then whisk in the yuanyang mix until smooth.
 Chill thoroughly until very cold, then add to the remaining cream (which should also be as cold as possible) and use an electric mixer to whip the cream to medium peaks.
 Whisk one-third of the cream into the condensed milk, then fold in remaining whipped cream until incorporated.
-Pour into a 9x5 loaf pan.
+Pour into a 9×5 loaf pan.
 If you like, you can pour the mixture into the tin in layers, alternating with swirls of condensed milk.
 Freeze until firm, about 6 hours or overnight.
-Note that this recipe can sometimes turn out sweet for some folks -- if you tend to find things sweet, reserve a fourth of the condensed milk and taste the mixture after you've folded in the whipped cream.
+Note that this recipe can sometimes turn out sweet for some folks — if you tend to find things sweet, reserve a fourth of the condensed milk and taste the mixture after you’ve folded in the whipped cream.
 If not sweet enough at that point, add the remaining condensed milk.

 you may also like

-View More: asian· desserts· ice cream· summer
+view more: asian· desserts· ice cream· summer

-« charred corn with miso butter, bacon & garlic scapes
+Previous Post: « charred corn with miso butter, bacon & garlic scapes

-fig, rose, & almond granola parfaits »
+Next Post: fig, rose, & almond granola parfaits »

 say hello!
-Cancel reply

 Your email address will not be published.
+Required fields are marked *

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

-1. Amanda | What's Cooking says
+1. Amanda | What's Cooking

-07.29.2015 at 7:30 am
+July 29, 2015 at 7:30 am

 This looks amazing.
 Great touch with the milk crumbs.
 In a huge fan of momofuku anything.
 What a delicious ice cream.
 I’ve been avoiding making it becausr no churn doesn’t taste the same, but this has convinced me that is worth a go.
 I know what you mean when you miss the blog even though the same amount of time has passed.
 It’s not in your head the same way when your focus has to shift toward less creative work.
 Great food and photos as always.
 I’d love some of this ice cream right now!
 Xo